← Back to The Evidence

 Past tense.
 All of it.
 Even glorification.
 God speaks of your future glory as if it already happened — because in His mind, it did.

 Notice the structure: foreknew → predestined → called → justified → glorified.
 Each arrow is one-directional.
 The passage does not say "some who are called are also justified."
-It says "those whom he called he also justified."
+It says "those he called, he also justified."
 The group at each stage is identical.
 No one falls out.
 The chain is unbroken.

 The One Word That Ends the Debate